Vivian-Xie/Interactive-Lab-Hub/Lab 6/README.md

 **Waiting Phase:** The countdown creates anticipation.
 Players must remember their count while watching the timer.

-**Action Phase:** Players frantically press buttons to enter their count, then must decide when to submit.
-Holding too long might lose, but submitting too early with wrong answer also loses.
-The real-time display shows other players' progress, adding competitive pressure.
+**Action Phase:** Players frantically press buttons to enter their count within the 5-second window.
+They cannot see other players' progress during this time, adding tension.
+When time expires, all answers are revealed simultaneously, creating a dramatic moment of truth.

-The physical button creates a more engaging experience than keyboard input - each press feels meaningful and the act of holding to submit creates a moment of commitment.
+The physical button creates a more engaging experience than keyboard input - each press feels meaningful and the pressure of the ticking clock creates urgency.

 ---